dfithian/prune-juice/README.md

 ## Known issues

-It doesn't work great on `cabal`-only projects, because the incantation for `ghc-pkg` is a little more complicated than the one for `stack`.

 In order for `prune-juice` to correctly detect local dependency usage, you have to run `stack build` (or other `ghc-pkg` registration mechanism). `prune-juice` does not do this for you.